 REINVESTED DIVIDENDS.
 Stockholders subject to federal income taxation who elect to participate in the Plan will incur a tax liability for distributions allocated to them even though they have elected not to receive their dividends in cash but rather to have their dividends held pursuant to the Plan.
 Specifically, participants will be treated as if they received the distribution from the Company and then applied such distribution to purchase the shares in the Plan.
 A Stockholder designating a distribution for reinvestment will be taxed on the amount of such distribution as ordinary income to the extent such distribution is from current or accumulated earnings and profits, unless the Company has designated all or a portion of the distribution as capital gain dividend.
-In such case, such designated portion of the distribution will be taxed as a capital gain.
-The amount treated as a distribution to you will constitute a dividend for federal income tax purposes to the same extent as a cash distribution.
+In such case, such designated portion of the distribution to you will constitute a dividend for federal income tax purposes to the same extent as a cash distribution.